nus-drone-club/nus-dc-knowledge-base/README.md

 6. If everything looks good, stage your changes, commit and push to main.
 Github Actions will be triggered to deploy the page automatically.

-## Note
-Following sections are generally not required.
-Just make your modifications, verify they work well, stage your changes, commit and push to the master.
-Github Actions will be triggered to deploy the page automatically.

-If you do not want to work with github workflow, you can also directly edit the files in the browser.

 ### Pre-requisite
 1. Install [nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
 ```